The gator CLI

 ./template_library/:application/vnd.oci.image.layer.v1.tar+gzip

-This expects that the constraints
+This expects that the constraints and template_library directories are at

 the path that this command is being run from.